 Lost/Broken Clear Aligner

-Please call the office to go over instruction.
-If you are able wear previous aligner for regular prescribed time (22 hours per day)
+Please call the Boley Braces office to go over the instructions.
+If you are able, wear a previous aligner for a regular prescribed time (22 hours per day)